 Curetis' granted and filed patents focus on protecting critical elements of the instrumentation of the Unyvero Platform and the proprietary Application Cartridges, specifically related to sample preparation and homogenization and to DNA amplification and detection.
-All patent inventors are Curetis' employees or members of its Management Board.
+The principal patents are further described below.
+All patent inventors are Curetis' employees or members of its Management Board, except for the patents acquired as part of the Gyronimo assets and as part of the GEAR assets as described below.